rlancaste/AstroPi3/README.md

 - Sets up samba and caja filesharing so you can share any folder by right clicking

-- Creates 2GB of Swap memory to increase the memory capacity of the Pi
+- (DISABLED) Creates 2GB of Swap memory to increase the memory capacity of the SBC

+- Creates zRAM to get ~ 1.5x the current RAM capacity

 - Ensures Serial connections will not be disabled